bytrangle/gatsby-netlify-cms/content/blog__netlify-cms/insert-image-from-cloudinary.md

 ---
 ## Instruction

-Below is an image sourced from Cloudinary.
+Below is an image sourced from -# Cloudinary -#.

 You can't see it, but when I click *Add component > Image*, Netlify CMS will open my Cloudinary library, and I can choose the image that I want to insert into this post.